dtomlinson91/unraid-dust/README.md

 Drone builds the plugin source using cargo on a new tag creation.

-Tag versions follow rip releases.
+Tag versions follow dust releases.